Kuan2vn/smooth_distill/README.md

-# Multi-Task Learning and Knowledge Distillation for Human Activity Recognition (HAR)

-This project explores various deep learning techniques to tackle the Human Activity Recognition (HAR) problem using sensor data.
-The primary focus is on comparing Single-Task Learning, Multi-Task Learning, and several Self-Distillation techniques to improve model performance and generalization.
+# Official Pytorch Implementation for Smooth-Distill

+This repository contains the official source code and experimental setup for the research paper introducing **Smooth-Distill**, a novel self-distillation framework for multitask learning with wearable sensor data.

 ---
 ## Overview

-Human Activity Recognition is a critical field in ubiquitous computing.
-This project implements and evaluates several Convolutional Neural Network (CNN) architectures to simultaneously classify two related tasks:
-1.  **Posture/Activity**: The activity being performed by the user (e.g., walking, running, standing).
-2.  **Sensor Position**: The location of the sensor on the body (e.g., chest, ankle, arm).

-The project further investigates advanced techniques such as Cross-Task Learning and Self-Distillation methods (SDD, Smooth Distillation) to determine if information sharing between tasks or self-learning can yield better results compared to baseline approaches.
+This project introduces **Smooth-Distill**, a novel self-distillation framework designed to enhance multitask learning (MTL) for applications using wearable accelerometer data.
+The core of this research addresses two simultaneous tasks: **human activity recognition (HAR)**, which includes a detailed set of sleep postures, and **device placement detection**.

+The framework is built upon **MTL-net**, a CNN-based architecture tailored for time-series data, which processes sensor input and branches into two separate outputs for each respective task.
+Unlike traditional knowledge distillation methods that require a large, pre-trained teacher model, Smooth-Distill employs a smoothed, historical version of the model itself as the teacher.
+This approach significantly reduces computational overhead during training while delivering substantial performance benefits.

+To validate our findings, we conducted experiments on two public datasets, **MHealth** and **WISDM**, and introduced a new comprehensive dataset capturing 12 distinct sleep postures across three different on-body sensor positions.
+The experimental results demonstrate that Smooth-Distill consistently outperforms baseline and alternative approaches, offering improved accuracy, more stable convergence, and reduced overfitting.
+This repository provides all the necessary code to replicate our results and explore the framework further.

 ---
 ## Key Features

+* **Novel Framework**: Official implementation of the **Smooth-Distill** framework.
-* **Multi-Dataset Support**: Easily handles and integrates popular HAR datasets like MHealth, WISDM, and a custom dataset ("Sleep").
+* **Multi-Dataset Support**: Easily handles and integrates popular HAR datasets like **MHealth**, **WISDM**, and the new **Sleep** posture dataset.
-* **Preprocessing Pipeline**: Provides scripts to automate raw data processing, sequence generation, and train/test splitting.
-* **Multiple Model Implementations**:
+* **Multiple Model Implementations for Comparison**:
     * Single-Task Learning (STL) Baseline
     * Multi-Task Learning (MTL) with Hard Parameter Sharing
     * Cross-Task Learning with Contrastive Loss
     * Multi-Task Learning with Self-Distillation via Dropout (SDD)
-    * Smooth Self-Distillation (Mean Teacher)
+    * **Smooth-Distill** (Mean Teacher)
-* **K-Fold Cross-Validation**: Ensures robust and reliable model evaluation by splitting the training data into `N_FOLDS` for validation.
+* **K-Fold Cross-Validation**: Ensures robust and reliable model evaluation.
-* **Experiment Tracking**: Automatically saves results, best model weights, and training plots for each run into a structured directory.
+* **Reproducibility**: Provides a complete pipeline from data preprocessing to training and evaluation for full reproducibility of the paper's results.

 ---
 ## Project Structure